 2) protect the integrity of our target blocks by adding a new component to our comprehensive neighborhood revitalization strategy.

-We successfully completed the pilot stage of our affordable rental program in December of 2014.
-Phase II of the program is comprised of one four-unit building on Carmel Street.
-Expected to be ready for occupancy by December 2015, these units will be energy-efficient, affordable, and of the highest quality.
+We successfully completed the pilot stage of our affordable rental program in December of 2014 and Phase II of the program in December 2015.
+Our Phase II property is a four-unit building on Carmel Street, and has been rehabilitated to be energy-efficient, affordable, and of the highest quality.
 NHS was also successful in acquiring a three-unit building on West Hazel Street, which will serve as the third phase of our Affordable Rental Program.
-Rehabilitating this property in time for occupancy in 2016 is contingent upon receiving the necessary subsidies.
+Please note that our affordable rental budget is included in our affordable housing development budget.

 The Rental Program is a pilot program.
 At the present time, it consists of two properties on Edgewood Avenue, which are currently undergoing renovations and should be completed and ready for lease-up in early 2015, and a four-unit property on Carmel Street, which should be ready by December 31, 2015.
 To succeed in our targeted neighborhoods, we need to address the pronounced issue of investor-owned rental properties that are under-maintained and used solely for income and/or capital gains.
 As we have examined our clusters in the past year, we have come to the conclusion that our overall influence on Newhallville, the Hill, and Dwight/Edgewood will be limited unless we are able to control some of the multifamily properties in these areas.
 Poorly maintained rental properties typically exhibit blight, attract crime, and inhibit the development of quality, affordable rental units in a neighborhood.